Quantum Altermagnetic Instability in Disordered Metals

 \section{Phase diagram}

-In this section we analyze the phase diagram for a diffusive two dimensional anisotropic electron system that emerges from the effective potential (\ref{integralaction}).
-We will do so in terms of the interaction strength $g$ and the anisotropy parameter $\lambda$, for several representative values of the dimensionless Rashba coupling $\rho$.
+In this section we analyze the phase diagram for a diffusive two-dimensional anisotropic electron system that emerges from the effective potential (\ref{integralaction}).
+We will do so in terms of the interaction strength $g$ and the anisotropy parameter $\lambda$, for several representative values of the dimensionless Rashba coupling $\rho_R$.